-On this page please find information on my published articles in peer reviewed scholarly journals.
-Please either hover over the journal cover images below for article title summaries and links to article texts, or scroll down for titles, abstracts and hyperlinks.
+Please find information below on my published articles in peer reviewed scholarly journals.
+You can either hover over the journal cover images below for article title summaries and links to article texts, or scroll down for titles, abstracts and hyperlinks.
 Thank you for your interest in my research.
-To get in touch please click About Me.
+To get in touch please click About.

 Popular Culture and Workplace Gendering among Varieties of Capitalism: Working Women and their Representation in Japanese Manga